-The cylinders 1 and 2 are pivoted at their centres by means of Bolts and lock-Nuts 10 (see S.M.
-263) and the piston rods 6 and 9 are carried on the crank-pin 5.
+The cylinders 1 and 2 are pivoted at their centres by means of bolts and lock-nuts 10 (see S.M.
+263) and the piston rods 6 and 9 are journalled on the crank-pin 5.
 The latter is secured in the end of a Coupling 4 mounted on the crankshaft 3.
-The piston rod 6 is pivoted to the crank-pin by means of the Fork Piece 7, whilst the piston 9 carries a Coupling 8, in the end transverse hole of which the crank-pin is journalled.
+The piston rod 6 is pivoted to the crank-pin by means of the Fork Piece 7, whilst the piston 9 carries a Coupling 8, through the transverse hole of which the crank-pin is journalled.
 Washers should be placed between the Coupling 8 and the sides of the Fork Pieces.